ground7/sharp-nec-homekit-tv/README.md

 ### Currently Working
 - Install Directly on the Pi
 - Home App (On/Off and Switching Sources)
+- Read Power State and Current Input Back from TV to Update the Home App
+- Finished Remote Control App Implementation

 ### To Do
-- Read Power State and Current Input Back from TV to Update the Home App
-- Finish Dockerfile (mostly works except maybe cec On/Off haven't tested)
+- Finish Dockerfile
-- Finish Remote Implementation
 - Variable abstraction for default IP address, TV name, accessory.state file location
+- There's a bug that happens if too many serial commands are sent - need to queue them up so this doesn't happen - maybe just import and use retry
+- Inputs are in a random order and can't be moved

 <div align="center">